rjpais/TELEVIR_CLI_Bioinformatic_tool/README.md

 These pipelines are alpha versions which were tested and refined using datasets of COVID-19 sequences from GOG-UK.

-Here, we included versions of pipelines that are runnable in command line and a version that includes a complete command line interface.
+Documented versions of the pipelines were included and one complete command line interface tool was also included.